 Goodwill is unique because it engages in business activities that generate work, generate a payroll and produce a profit.
 Goodwill then uses the work as a tool to provide job training.
 Goodwill uses the payroll to pay program participants until they complete their program and can become employed in the community.
 Goodwill uses the profit to pay for the cost of services provided.

 Goodwill’s business activities are vast.
-With an average work force of over 2,400 people on the payroll daily at year’s end, Goodwill provided custodial, landscaping and food services for 137 different buildings.
+With an average workforce of over 2,400 people on the payroll daily at year’s end, Goodwill provided custodial, landscaping and food services for 137 different buildings.
 Goodwill also manufactures over 6,000 military uniforms for our country's military.
 Many of our uniform items go to support our troops in Afghanistan.
-And, it provides the labor to assemble and insert pre-printed advertising supplements in The Miami Herald newspaper that includes receiving and collating all inserts.
-Goodwill also provides document destruction services to about 50 corporate customers.
-In addition, it solicits the merchandise donations that are sold throughout our 32 retail stores in South Florida.
+In addition, it solicits the merchandise donations that are sold throughout our 36 retail stores in South Florida.

 With these business activities, Goodwill has the capacity to serve about 2,200 people daily.
 Because our programs are designed to transition them to the community, Goodwill serves about 5,000 people each year.
 Goodwill is very successful, yet it is not enough!